TV-Rename/Website/_manual/user/scan.md

 ![The Progress Pane]({{ site.baseurl }}/assets/images/main-window/progress-01.png){:.pic-r}
 While files are being copied and/or moved, this dialog is shown.
 Click `Pause` to temporarily pause the copy/move operation.
 Click it again to resume.
 Clicking `Cancel` will stop the operation immediately.
 The disk space shown is for the drive that the current file is being copied/moved to.

-Selecting rows in the main scan panel and clicking `Ignore Selected` will remove them from the system (permanently unless they are removed from the ignore list - see **[Options>Ignore&nbsp; List](options#ignore-list)**).

-Selecting rows in the main scan panel and clicking `Remove Selected` will temporarily remove them from the scan tab.
-They will re-appear when the scan is re-run.

 {:.toplink}
 [Return to Top]()